cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 *Hear the civ jingle of the civ you draw.
 Legacy jingles toggleable.
 Civ jingles can be toggled off or on in options.*

 - **Join an AoE2DE lobby straight from the app!**
 *Works the same as Windows run prompt but only accepts AoE2DE lobby code inputs.
-To open lobby code prompt, press Ctrl+F or click Join Lobby from the Lobbies menu.*
+To open lobby code prompt, press Ctrl+F or click Join Lobby from the Lobbies menu.
+It's also possible to spectate games with game ID using this function.*

 - **Undraw a drawn civ!**
 *Go back and undraw the civ you drew with Ctrl+Z. If you change your mind again right away, redraw the undrawn civ with Ctrl+X. If you have automatic logging enabled, you can also undo a reset.*